diegothespooky/whoiam/README.txt

-Who I Am
+﻿Who I Am
 by Diego López
 diegolopezreyes@gmail.com

 whoiam is a basic responsive website page containing information about me and my projects.
-This webpage is a combination of some jquery libraries with an HTML5 UP design to create a cool design for showing my work.
+This webpage is a combination of some jquery libraries with an HTML5 UP design to create a cool portal for showing my work.
 You are free to use these files under the condition of giving the proper credit.

 Style: